John Flynt

-John James Walker Flynt Jr. (November 8, 1914 – June 24, 2007) was an American Democratic Party politician who served in the United States House of Representatives for two congressional districts in Georgia from 1954 to 1979.
+John James Flynt Jr. (November 8, 1914 – June 24, 2007) was an American Democratic Party politician who served in the United States House of Representatives for two congressional districts in Georgia from 1954 to 1979.
 Upon his retirement from the House, he was succeeded by future House Speaker Newt Gingrich, whom Flynt had narrowly defeated in the two previous elections.

 Early life and education

 John James Walker Flynt, Jr. was born on November 8, 1914, in Griffin, Georgia, the only son of John James Flynt and Susan Winn Banks Flynt.
 He attended Spalding County public schools, before enrolling in Georgia Military Academy.
 He then attended the University of Georgia at Athens where he was a member of the Phi Kappa Literary Society.
 After graduating with an A.B. degree in 1936.
 In 1936, he received his commission in the United States Army Reserves.
 Lt.
 Flynt was assigned to the 6th Horse Cavalry Regiment at Fort Oglethorpe, Georgia.
 He served from 1936 to 1937.
 In World War II, Flynt served as Aide-de-Camp for Brigadier General Robert W. Grow in the 3rd Armored Division in France and was awarded the Bronze Star Medal in 1944.
 In 1945, Flynt joined the U.S. Army Reserve, where he later retired a Colonel.

 Flynt attended law schools at the University of Georgia, Emory University, and received an LLB from George Washington University Law School in 1940.
 He was a lawyer in private practice and was assistant United States attorney for northern district of Georgia from 1939 to 1941 and again in 1945 and 1946.